Peach and Raspberry Crumble

 I have seriously missed baking over the last month or so.
 Yup, I made this over a month ago and have had it sitting in my drafts just waiting to go live so though this weekend would be a nice little time to publish it!
 I love crumble.
 It's the best comfort food, better than cake or cookies or anything in my opinion.
 There's nothing more heartwarming than crumble, but as it's Spring coming up I thought it would be nice to opt for a more Spring-like (great Helen, very eloquent) version of a traditionally Autumn-Winter crumble.

-So, we have a very lovely blend of peach and raspberry with just enough cinnamon and nutmeg to give it that comforting crumble taste.
+I've made crumble before in the past (recipe here), so we have a very lovely blend of peach and raspberry with just enough cinnamon and nutmeg to give it that comforting crumble taste.
+I've always loved the combination of peach and raspberry (ever had those Soothers in that combo?
+Divine).
 It's honestly so delicious and even better served with extra thick cream plus the fruit has to be one of your five a day, right?
 Right.

 Cream, custard or ice cream